-Excel Text to Speech – Learn All About It!
+Excel Text to Speech (Speak Cells)

-Similar to the Excel Camera tool, even this feature is not readily available in the Quick Access Toolbar or the ribbon.
+Similar to the Excel Camera tool, even this feature is not readily available in the Quick Access Toolbar (QAT) or the ribbon.

-You need to add it to the QAT using the following steps:
+You can add the Speak Cells icon to the QAT using the following steps:

-• Right-click on any of the tabs and select Customize Quick Access Toolbar.
-It will open the Excel Options dialogue box.Excel Text to Speech - Customize QAT
+1. Right-click on any of the tabs and select Customize Quick Access Toolbar.
+It will open the Excel Options dialogue box.

-• In the Choose Commands from the drop-down, select All Commands.Excel Text to Speech Selecting All Commands
+1. In the Choose Commands from the drop-down, select All Commands.

-• Scroll down the list below the drop down and select Speak Cells options.
+1. Scroll down the list below the drop-down and select Speak Cells options.
 There are five options available to add to the QAT.
-You can add all five or only the first one.Excel Text to Speech - Speak Cell Icons
+You can add all five or only the first one.

-• With the Speak Cells icon selected, click on the Add button.
-If you want to other speak cells icons as well, simply select in from the list and click on the Add button.Excel Text to Speech - Add icons to QAT
+1. With the Speak Cells icon selected, click on the Add button.
+If you want other speak cells icons as well, select them from the list and click on the Add button.

-Understanding Excel Text to Speech Options
+Understanding Excel Text-to-Speech Options

 There are five icons that you can add for Excel Text to Speech feature.